modernice/goes/contrib/auth/README.md

 Package `auth` implements a ready-to-use authorization system for goes-driven apps.

-This module implements an action and role-based authorization system around the concepts of **actors and roles,** and builds on top of goes' aggregate, event, and command system.
+This module implements an authorization system around the concepts of **actors and roles,** and builds on top of goes' aggregate, event, and command system.

 User management is explicitly **not** provided by this module.
 Instead, it allows you to integrate your own or third-party user management using *custom actors.*